“CatholicCare did not just teach me how to survive. They gave me strength. They helped me raise my voice. They reminded me that I am human.”

 Every journey is different, but everyone deserves to belong.

-Through her own words, translated into English, Sayyeda reflects on leaving a life shaped by restriction and loss, to create a safer future for her family.
-With the support of CatholicCare Victoria, she has accessed free education, and now has begun reading, writing, and speaking English.
-She has also joined community programs at CCV, allowing her to connect with others and grow her community.
+Sayyeda Bibi reflects on leaving a life shaped by restriction and loss, to create a safer future for daughter and grandchildren.
+With the support of CCV, she has accessed free education, and now has begun reading, writing, and speaking English to help her gain independence.

 Simon’s journey to finding hope